SidecarTridge Multi-device File & Download Manager

 Floppy Images Database Search Results

-1. Click Save to next to the file you want.
+1. Click the green download icon next to the entry.

-2. Choose a destination folder from the dialog.
+2. Pick the destination folder from the dialog.

-3. Click Download Here to start the download.
+3. Click Download here to start the transfer.

 🗂️ File Manager